miloyip/gamextech/README.md

 | journal     | string                    | Abbreviation of journal name, e.g. JCGT                      |
 | contributor | string or array of string | github usernames of whom contribute to this node             |

-Edge are arrays of objects with following keys (asterisk are must exist):
+Links are arrays of objects with following keys (asterisk are must exist):

 | Key       | Type     | Description           |
 | --------- | -------- | --------------------- |